-The truth is, if you’ve ever experienced a less-than-expected exam result, you’ll know there are multiple solutions available.
+The truth is, if you’ve ever experienced lower-than-expected exam result, you’ll know there are multiple solutions available.
 Resits, talking it through with your teachers, reframing your understanding of the subject and practising how you approach and answer exam questions are just some of these.

 It’s actually the last option that can help students transform their grades across the board.
 If you are ask for help, keep practising and learn how to deliver answers in the style the markers are looking for, then you’re more likely to do better.

-But, all of that comes after the initial worry and anxiety about complete failure.
-So, how can you overcome, or at the very least manage, anxiety to leave the LNAT process feeling calm and stress-free?
+However, all of that often comes after the initial worry and anxiety about potential failure.
+So, how can you overcome or, at the very least, manage anxiety in order to leave the LNAT process feeling calm and stress-free?

 Read on for our top tips exploring just that.

-Waves of nervousness, worry and anxiety can often lead to feeling overwhelmed, which means your exam performance is likely to be affected.
+Waves of nervousness, worry and anxiety can often lead to feeling overwhelmed, which could affect your performance if you feel this way during the test.

-Anxiety at university, work or in your personal life can cause sleeplessness, irritability, butterflies in the stomach, overeating or underrating, drinking more caffeine, increased smoking and/or drinking more alcohol than usual.
+Anxiety at university, work or in your personal life can cause sleeplessness, irritability, butterflies in the stomach, overeating or underrating, drinking more caffeine, increased smoking and/or alcohol consumption.

-These feelings can be exasperated, namely if you feel you haven’t prepared enough, are generally a worrier or perfectionist or have had previous experiences of not performing well in exams.
+These feelings can be exacerbated if, for example, you feel you haven’t prepared enough, are generally a worrier or perfectionist, or have had previous experiences involving performing more poorly than anticipated in exams.

-These feelings are all totally normal and can happen to all of us at anytime.
-Knowing how to respond to them, in order to get them under control, is key and what will make the biggest difference.
+These feelings are all totally normal and can happen to any of us at any time.
+Knowing how to respond to them, in order to get them under control, is key.

 A heavy obstacle and one that can strike down even the most confident of exam takers is the absolute crippling doubt that can come from not knowing what type of setting, exam question and marking system will be used.